 Entering Hendry County near the community of Charleston Park, State Road 80 remains a four-lane divided highway as it turns northeast once more toward the county seat.
-Once in La Belle SR 80 briefly shares pavement with SR 29 as it treks from Immokalee and Everglades City north to Palmdale.
-The state road continues east from La Belle and the Port La Belle development following to the south of the Caloosahatchee River and Canal system as it straddles the Hendry and Glades county lines.
-South of Lake Hicopochee SR 80 briefly dips southeast before recurving east to meet U.S. 27.
-Improvement projects are underway to four lane the segment between Port La Belle and U.S. 27, thus making SR 80 a multi-lane road throughout the state.
+Once in La Belle SR 80 briefly shares pavement with SR 29, which enters the county seat from Immokalee and Everglades City, proceeding north to Palmdale.
+The state road continues east from La Belle and the Port La Belle development south of the Caloosahatchee River and Canal system as it straddles the Hendry and Glades county lines.
+Improvement projects are underway to four lane the segment between Port La Belle and CR 833, which will complete SR 80 as a multi-lane road throughout the state.

-Florida 80 joins U.S. 27 west of Clewiston at a 2014-opened diamond interchange.
-The two highways travel due east through Clewiston before turning southeast into Palm Beach County, running adjacent to a portion of the 143-mile Herbert Hoover Dike system around Lake Okeechobee.
+SR 80 joins U.S. 27 west of Clewiston at a 2014-opened diamond interchange.
+The two travel east through Clewiston before turning southeast into Palm Beach County, running adjacent to the 143-mile Herbert Hoover Dike system around Lake Okeechobee.
 The dike system was built in stages between the 1930s and 1960s as a deterrent to storm surges on the lake.
-SR 80 and U.S. 27 part ways after 25 miles in the city of South Bay.
-U.S. 27 continues southward into the Everglades en route to the Miami metro area while State Road 80 jaunts east then north through Belle Glade.
+SR 80 departs east for West Palm Beach 25 miles after joining with U.S. 27 in South Bay.
+U.S. 27 continues southward to the Everglades and Miami while SR 80 travels east and north through Belle Glade.

 - The Village of Wellington, official website.

 - SR 80 (Southern Boulevard) Bridge Replacement Project (D4), official website.